jonlpersson/ed-latimore/site/_posts/2022-06-28-sober-october.md

 When you free your mind, you free your life.

-Stop introducing alcohol to your bloodstream for a month and I’m willing to bet that your thoughts become clearer than ever.
+Stop introducing alcohol to your bloodstream for a month, and I’m willing to bet that your thoughts become clearer than ever.

-MRI studies showed that people that stop drinking recover a significant amount of brain gray matter in the first 3 weeks.<sup id="fnref:3" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:3">3</a></sup>
+MRI studies showed that people that stop drinking recover a significant amount of brain gray matter in the first three weeks.<sup id="fnref:3" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:3">3</a></sup>

 Recovering this gray matter can help you get your memory back and put your emotions in check.
 You’ll be able to use this clarity to make positive changes in your life, like: